-First of all, by lightly boiling down the topping, bringing out its flavor and creating a glaze.
+First of all, lightly applying just a small amount of Nikiri shoyu (sushi sauce) on the sushi topping, brings out its flavor and creates a glaze.
 To put it scientifically, this a clever use of the odor eliminating effects of soy sauce, eliminating the raw odor.

 Also, long ago zuke (soaking in soy sauce) was also used for fish other than tuna.
 This was a way to utilize the bacteriostatic effects of soy sauce, which stop the growth of Escherichia coli (E. coli).

 Tsume (sushi sauce) represents the thermal effects of soy sauce.
 By adding soy sauce, mirin and sugar then boiling down, the amino acids in the soy sauce and the sugar react and the goal is to create a delicious glaze and a nice scent that stimulates the appetite.